Jamstack Won't Replace WordPress

 What is a Content Delivery Network?

 A Content Delivery Network (CDN) is a service — provided by companies such as Cloudflare and Fastly — that speeds up the time it takes for a website user to load a website page (web page).
-This service is implemented by hosting a number of website servers (web servers) around the world, then serving website content (files) from the server that is closest to the requesting user.
-Lowering the distance from the server to the user’s client reduces network latency, so the user receives data faster.
+This service is implemented by hosting several website servers (web servers) around the world, which serve website content (files) from the server closest to the requesting user.
+This implementation lowers the distance from the server to the user’s client, which reduces network latency, so the user receives data faster.

 In other words, a CDN represents a cache located “on the edge” of a network.

-What is a file?
 A file is a virtual representation of paper that stores bits (1s and 0s).
 On the other hand, content is a human construct used to represent media (which files can contain).
 However, it’s also common for people to refer to file contents as the data within any file.
-Understanding the difference between a file and content is important.

 A “PNG Image” is a file with a “.png” extension which contains image content.